 A study of economic issues as they relate to the economy as a whole.
 Topics include gross national product, national income, consumption, investment, inflation, and economic growth.
 Students will examine the issues in the context of current domestic and global economic policies.
-Prerequisites: Admission to the ABA/STEP Program policies.
-Prerequisites: Admission to the ABA/STEP Program.
+Prerequisites: Admission to the Adult and Professional Program.